9 Oct 2019

 Sheffield-based Alan Lane had struggled with post-traumatic stress disorder after leaving the army.
 The debilitating effects of PTSD meant he was unable to find a way back to work for quite some time.

-His life took a turn for the better when he decided to participate in Grips for Heroes, a ScreenSkills initiative with Help for Heroes, the UK Armed Forces charity.
+His life took a turn for the better when he decided to participate in Grips for Heroes, an initiative supported by ScreenSkills using National Lottery funds awarded by the BFI as part of the Future Film Skills programme, with Help for Heroes, the UK Armed Forces charity.
 He attended a one-day taster session at the Catterick Garrison in Yorkshire.
 “My PTSD was bad on the day of the event.
 I remember having to battle my mind just to get there,” Alan says.
 “But this time the fight certainly paid off.”

 Alan arrived at the event expecting to hear that he would need to go to university to have any chance of working in the industry, but soon found out he was wrong.
 “I used the day to find out more about the industry and spoke to as many people as I could,” he says. ”The locations management area really hit a chord with me so I made sure that one of the first things I was to do was get a business card from one of the locations managers that was there after spending quite a bit of time asking questions.”